viamandi/hs/README.md

 - Spring App application
 - PostgreSQL to save the data from the message

+Run:
-Precondition:
+  - Precondition:
     - install docker

-Run:
   - docker-compose -up

+File structure
+  - project directory
+  - docker setup is located in root project directory